Prizes

 Professors Gary LaFree and Tom R. Tyler are awarded this year's prize of SEK 1 million for their research on the democratic legitimacy and legal certainty of the state's relationship with citizens.
 They receive the Stockholm Prize in Criminology from H.M....

-Torsten and Wanja Söderberg Prize awarded for the last time
+The Torsten and Wanja Söderberg Prize has been awarded for the last time

 15 March 2019

-Torsten and Wanja Söderberg Prize awarded for the last time
+The Torsten and Wanja Söderberg Prize has been awarded for the last time

-Due to the passing of Tomas Söderberg, the Torsten Söderberg Foundation has decided that the Torsten and Wanja Söderberg Prize in Design and Crafts 2018 was the last to be awarded.
-The Röhsska Museum, which has awarded the prize...
+In light of Tomas Söderberg’s passing, the Torsten Söderberg Foundation has decided that the 2018 Torsten and Wanja Söderberg Prize in Design and Crafts will be the last to be awarded.
+The Röhsska Museum, which has presented the prize...

-Torsten and Wanja Söderberg Prize 2018 to Icelandic designer Brynjar Sigurðarson
+The 2018 Torsten and Wanja Söderberg Prize to Icelandic designer Brynjar Sigurðarson

 Photo María Arnarsdóttir